 In nature, plants use sunlight to make carbohydrates from carbon dioxide and water.
 Artificial photosynthesis seeks to use the same inputs—solar energy, water, and carbon dioxide—to produce energy-dense liquid fuels.
 Nocera and Silver’s system uses a pair of catalysts to split water into oxygen and hydrogen, and feeds the hydrogen to bacteria along with carbon dioxide.
-The bacteria, a microörganism that has been bioengineered to specific characteristics, converts the carbon dioxide and hydrogen into liquid fuels.
+The bacteria, bioengineered to specific characteristics, convert the carbon dioxide and hydrogen into liquid fuels.

 Several companies, including Joule Unlimited and LanzaTech, are working to produce biofuels from carbon dioxide and hydrogen, but they use bacteria that consume carbon monoxide or carbon dioxide, rather than hydrogen.
 Nocera’s system, he says, can operate at lower temperatures, higher efficiency, and lower costs.